elibroftw/discord-bot/README.md

 # Discord Bot (Works best self hosted)
-A discord bot (called El Chapo) I made using the `discord.py` module and is self hosted.
+A discord bot (called El Chapo) I made for my personal server.
-This bot is tailored towards being a custom bot for one server rather than one bot for multiple servers (edge cases where downloading songs is blocking).
-I am not liable for any illegal activities one conducts using my bot or my code.
+Rather than having a sole purpose, this bot is aimed at being doing all tasks I want it to do.
+I made it for a singular server so it may not work for multiple servers (regarding the music playing features).

 # Features
 For more info, view [bot.py](../master/bot.py)

-- Tic-Tac-Toe (Difficulty set to impossible)
-- Youtube search
+- Admin uses
+    - Clear chat (!clear int)
+        - Can clear up to 100 messages in chat (at the moment)
+    - Ban (!ban nick/username)
+    - Get creation date of user (!created_at <user=YOU>)
-- Anonymous DM's
+- Anonymous Messaging Service
     - Send a dm to a user (!dm <user/nick> <message>) // send it to the bot
     - Reply to a dm (!re <thread_id> <message>)
     - Enable anonymous messages (!enable)
     - Disable anonymous messages (!disable)
     - Toggle status (!anontoggle, !anon)  // Future replacement
     - See if you are opted in or out of the messages (!anonstatus)
-- Plays music (Working but adding features)
+- Listen to Music
     - Summon (!summon, !play <query/youtube_url>)
     - Play or Add to queue (!play, !p)
     - Play next (adds the song to play right after, will rework this later !pn, !play_next)